 We found 3 Tips on How to Survive New York City with a tight budget.

 New York City was always associated with high class and represented lifestyle and money.
 In the same fashion, the city also provided a vast range of choices in architecture, culture, music, and entertainment.
 I came to visit New York City for the first time in 1983.
 It was at that moment I told myself; I want to make it in New York and make it my home.
-I need to survive New York City.
+I need to survive in New York City.

 The Reality of a Roaring City and 3 Reasons to Plan Well in order to Survive New York City